anhhchu/metimur/README.md

 Clone this repo and add the repo to your Databricks Workspace.
 Refer to [Databricks Repo](https://docs.databricks.com/en/repos/repos-setup.html) for instruction on how to create Databricks repo on your own workspace

 1. Open **quickstarts** notebook on Databricks workspace.
+2. Connect the notebook to Single User Cluster with DBR14.3+ LTS
-2. Follow the instruction in the notebook
+3. Follow the instruction in the notebook
-3. Click `Run/Run All`
+4. Click `Run/Run All`

 ### Output